ZTX2021/genie-bottle/README.md

 python play.py --checkpoint <path_to_checkpoint> --tokenizer_checkpoint <path_to_tokenizer_checkpoint> --image <path_to_image> --output <path_to_output>
 ```

+Note, this will only currently generate the sample data for the [workshop](https://github.com/sakomws/ai-workshop/tree/main/sessions/08_interactive_envs).

 We provide example configuration files in the `📂 config` folder.
 There's also an example image in the `📂 res` folder to test video generation--and a plaintext copy of the paper so that you can interactively ask questions of this repo and described implementation.

 In the following sections we provide example codes for the core building blocks that together form the overall Genie module.